ASV Mark III radar: Replacement

-When Metox was first introduced, the TRE responded with ASV Mark IIA, a more powerful version of the original Mk.
-II and included an attenuator known as "Vixen".
-The radar operator would mute the signals as they approached the submarine, hiding the fact that the aircraft was nearby.
+When Metox was first introduced, the TRE responded with several concepts to defeat it.
+Among these was ASV Mark IIA, a more powerful version of the original Mk.
+II which also included an attenuator known as "Vixen".
+The radar operator would use Vixen to progressively mute the transmission signals as they approached the submarine, making it appear the aircraft was simply flying by at some distance.
 The second idea was to move to a new frequency, which became the Mk.
 III.
-In testing in January 1942, Mark III was superior and Mk.
+In testing in January 1942, Mark III proved superior and Mk.
 IIA was dropped.

 When Mark III was being introduced, its developers at the TRE felt the Germans would quickly extend the frequency response of Metox to see the new signals and the cycle would repeat.
-To anticipate the Germans, several developments began to rapidly introduce new models as soon as it became evident this was occurring.
+To anticipate the Germans, several developments began to introduce new models that could be ready to enter service as soon as it became evident this was occurring.
 As with Mark II, they considered two possible solutions, a more powerful version of Mark III with an attenuator, and the move to a new frequency.
 These emerged as Mark VI and Mark VII.

 It was not until October 1943 that RAF crews began noticing the return of the "disappearing contacts" problem, which was due to the introduction of Naxos.
 Given this unexpected delay in countering Mark III, both models were well advanced but only in February 1944 was Mark VI first installed on the Wellingtons.
 Even then, Naxos was never as effective as Metox and in spite of a few instances of Naxos-aided U-boat escapes, these were the exception and Mark III remained the most widely used system until the end of the war.